emilioziniades/pi-speaker/README.md

 ## Instructions

-This script assumes that 1) You have a working install of Raspberry Pi OS and 2) You have installed git.
+These instructions assume that 1) You have a working install of Raspberry Pi OS and 2) You have installed git.

 First, clone the repo.